AbdullahMalik17/AbdullahMalik17/README.md

 ## 🚀 About Me

-I'm a dedicated software developer with expertise in **Python**, **JavaScript**, **TypeScript**, and the **OpenAI SDK**.
-I thrive in open source projects and love building scalable AI-driven applications.
-My goal is to use technology to solve meaningful problems and collaborate with global talent.
+"Software Developer specializing in **AI-driven applications** and **Automation**.
+Proficient in Python, JavaScript, TypeScript, and OpenAI SDK, with experience building scalable chatbots and workflows using n8n.
+Passionate about open source and solving real-world problems through code.

 ---